-The fish community in the lake is dominated by walleye (Sander vitreus), yellow perch (Perca flavescens), northern pike (Esox lucius), and white sucker (Catostomus commersoni), with a significant coregonid component consisting of lake herring (cisco; Coregonus artedi) and lake whitefish (Coregonus clupeaformis).
-Other significant species include smallmouth bass (Micropterus dolomieu), largemouth bass (Micropterus salmoides) and lake sturgeon (Acipenser fulvescens).
+The fish community on the lake is dominated by walleye (Sander vitreus), yellow perch (Perca flavescens), northern pike (Esox lucius), and common white sucker (Catostomus commersoni), with a significant coregonid component consisting of lake herring (Coregonus artedi) and lake whitefish (Coregonus clupeaformis).
+Other significant species include smallmouth bass (Micropterus dolomieu), largemouth bass (M. salmoides) and lake sturgeon (Acipenser fulvescens).
 A total of 42 fish species have been documented in Lake Nipissing (Appendix 1).
-The lake sturgeon (Acipenser fulvescens; threatened) and the silver lamprey (Ichthyomyzon unicuspis) (special concern) both of Great Lakes-Upper St. Lawrence populations are the two fish species at risk in the lake.
-Rainbow smelt (Osmerus mordax), common carp (Cyprinus carpio), and black crappie (Pomoxis nigromaculatus) are introduced species.
-This plan identified specific objectives and strategies regarding the management of walleye, northern pike, yellow perch, bass, muskie, whitefish and herring, however it is expected that non-species specific strategies including those identified for water quality, quantity, habitat and others will be beneficial for the sustainability of the broader aquatic community.
+The lake sturgeon (threatened) and the silver lamprey (Ichthyomyzon unicuspis) (special concern) both of Great Lakes - Upper St. Lawrence populations are the two fish species at risk on the lake.
+In contrast, rainbow smelt (Osmerus mordax), common carp (Cyprinus carpio), and black crappie (Pomoxis nigromaculatus) are introduced species.
+This plan will specifically address the management of walleye, northern pike, yellow perch, bass, muskie, whitefish and herring.